-Dec Very cold arctic air masses dominating, with high pressure to the north and the Jetstream displaced well to the south of Ireland, leading to drier than average conditions.
-The second half of the month was less cold with Atlantic low pressure systems dominating bringing wetter than average conditions.
-81.6 901 4.6 -0.7 Nov Was a mild and windy month, dominated by Atlantic low pressure systems to the west of Ireland, with the airflow mostly between southerly and southerly and monthly rainfall totals were above their LTA. mean air temperatures across the country were above their LTA. mean air temperatures across the country were above their LTA.
-46.2 61 9.1 2 Oct Was a very mild and wet month, dominated by Atlantic low pressure systems, with the airflow mostly between southerly and westerly.
-Rainfall totals were above LTA, All mean air temperatures across the country were above their LTA for the month.
-113.5 143 12.6 2.2 Sept Relatively mild and wet overall; Rainfall: Above average in most places, highest in the Midlands, South and East.
-Temperature: Above average in most places.
-Sunshine: Sunshine: Sunshine: Sunshine: Surshine: 128.7 214 13.9 0.5 Aug Dry, sunny and very warm, with heatwaves and record temperatures reported; Rainfall: Below average everywhere, lowest in the Midlands, South and East; Temperature: Above average everywhere, record high maximum daily temperatures for August reported at eleven stations 14.4 20 17 1.5 lut Dry, sunny and very warm, with with record high temperatures high temperatures and record maximum temperatures Rainfall: reported; Below average Below average lowest in the everywhere averywhere, South; Temperatures Temperatur Above average average everywhere, south and South; Temperatures temperatures temperatures temperatur reported at for August nine stations stations stations are ported at eleven stations stations are properted at the stations are 57.1 89 17.4 1.6 Jun Wetter, cooler and cloudier in the West.
+Oct Nov Dec Was a wery mild and wet mild and wet month, month, anoth, and windy and west of between systems with the airflow mostly between southerly and souther 115.5 46.2 81.6 145 61 106 9.1 4.6 Aug Sept Dry, sunny and very warm, with heatwaves and record and record temperatures Rainfall: Relatively mild and wet and record Rainfall: Above Rainfall: Below most places, average in Midlands, Iemperature: East; South and Above Temperature: Above South and Ridlands, Iowest in the South and East.
+South and Above Temperature: South and Above Temperature: Above 14.4 20 214 17 13.9 / Inc Warm and dry with record high maximum daily temperatures reported; Rainfall: Below average everywhere, lowest in the South; Temperature: Above average everywhere, record high maximum daily temperatures reported at 57.1 88 17.4 , Jun Wetter, cooler and cloudier in the West.
 Drier, warmer and sunnier in the East; Rainfall: Above average in most places, highest in the West and Southwest.
-Below average in the East; Temperature: Mostly above average, below average at some stations in the West 56.4 82 14.6 0.8 Мау Very mild, dry in the South, wet in the Northwest; Rainfall: Below average in the South, above average in the South, above average everywhere, especially warm at night 56.2 92 15.1 2.1 Apr Was Mild, dry and sunny overall; Rainfall: Below average in most places, driest in the East; Temperature: Above average at most stations, warmest in the West 38.3 73 8.9 0.4 Mar March was mild, dry and very sunny.
-Rainfall: Below average nearly everywhere, driest in the Northwest; and Temperatures were above average 41.4 77 7.8 0.9 Feb Violent storm force winds reported during storm Eunice.
+Below average in the East; Temperature: Mostly above average, below average, below average, in the West 56.4 82 14.6 o C Мау Very mild, dry in the South, wet in the Northwest; Rainfall: Below average in the South, above average in the South, above verage in the South, above verywhere, especially warm at night 56.2 92 13.1 - Apr Was Mild, dry and sunny overall; Rainfall: Below average in most places, driest in the East; Temperature: Above average at most stations, warmest in the West 38.3 73 8.9 0 Mar March was mild, dry and very sunny.
+Rainfall: Below average nearly everywhere, driest in the Northwest; and Temperatures were above average 41.4 77 7.8 C - Q Violent storm force winds reported during storm Eunice.
 Was mild, wet and windy, Rainfall was above the long term average.
 Temperatures were above average.
-91.8 179 7.3 2.1 Jan Was mild and very dry.
+91.8 179 7.3 - Jan Was mild and very dry.
 Rainfall was below the Long- term average.
-Temperatur es were above average 16.7 26 5.7 0.7 Phoenix Park Station Was mild and very dry.
-Rainf was belov.
+Temperatur es were above 16.7 26 5.7 1 Phoenix Park Station Was mild and very dry.
+Rainfy was belov.
 Statement the Long-term term average.
-Temperat es were above average Rain Volume (mm) % of Rainfall LTA Mean temp (°C) Difference Avg (°C) Year 2022
+Temperate es were above above.
+Rain Volume (mm) % of Rainfall LTA Mean temp (°C) Difference Year 2022